No wave: Visual art

 Visual artists played a large role in the no wave scene, as visual artists often were playing in bands, or making videos and films, while making visual art for exhibition.
-An early influence on this aspect of the scene was Alan Vega (aka Alan Suicide), whose electronic junk sculpture predated his role in the music group Suicide, which he formed with fellow musician Martin Rev in 1970.
+An early influence on this aspect of the scene was Alan Vega, whose electronic junk sculpture predated his role in the music group Suicide, which he formed with fellow musician Martin Rev in 1970.
 They released Suicide, their first album, in 1977.

 Important exhibitions of no wave visual art were Barbara Ess's Just Another Asshole show and subsequent compilation projects and Colab's organization of The Real Estate Show, The Times Square Show, and the Island of Negative Utopia show at The Kitchen.

 No wave art found an ongoing home on the Lower East Side with the establishment of ABC No Rio Gallery in 1980, and a no wave punk aesthetic was a dominant strand in the art galleries of the East Village (from 1982 to 1986).

+In 2023, the visual arts of no wave was featured at the Paris Centre Pompidou in a Nicolas Ballet curated exhibition entitled Who You Staring At: Visual culture of the no wave scene in the 1970s and 1980s.
+Video interviews documenting no wave aesthetics were held and published online at the Pompidou website.